-Realizing Your Facial Shape
+Understanding Your Facial Shape

 Men’s faces fall into a few broad categories—square, triangular, round, oval, and long—and the way in which we frame our faces using facial hair and the hair on our heads has a significant effect on our appearance.

 If you’ve ever seen one man look dashing with short hair and a full beard, while another gentleman attempts the same look but ends up looking boorish, then you’ve identified the relationship between facial features and hair styles.

 On his excellent website, Craig the Barber posts an easy and useful activity to ascertain the shape of your head.